syedmahadhi/bulk-whatsapp-automation/README.md

 # bulk-whatsapp-automation
 for this you need

-python, chrome web driver, chrome, selenium,
+python, pyautogui, web browser, pandas